federgraph/RiggVar-RG38/doc/RotaForm1.md

 Special applications that may be derived for certain platforms from this one will have to decide
 - whether they want to support the computation of forces,
-- what kind of graph should be used
+- what kind of graph should be used,
-- how data will be stored.
+- and how data will be stored.

 The most interesting part of RotaForm1 is probably not the drawing itself but how input is handled to change the view.
 This differs between the views, but should perhaps be generalized and optimized.